aclark4life/pelican-blog/content/new-django-website.rst

 ..
 [3] The Django admin without Bootstrap reminds me of the ZMI without Bootstrap, which `I also don't like <https://pypi.python.org/pypi/zope2_bootstrap>`_.

 ..
 [4] Embarrassingly, I create the tabs with ``s/    /\t/`` because my tabstop is set to 4 spaces.
-Maybe I should be change my tabstop setting each time instead?
+Maybe I should be change my tabstop setting each time?

+..
+[5] Something to do with Sendgrid integration, certainly not django-contact-form's fault!

+..
+[6] Which is another story.
+First I tried ``django-storages`` only to discover Rackspace Cloud Files support moved to cumulus (or started in cumulus and moved back?)
+Then ``django-cumulus`` *almost* worked but not quite.
+Rackspace Cloud Files returned a URL but upload failed.
+So I manually uploaded all the files to Rackspace Cloud Files as a workaround.